link-daniel/link.github.io/biography.md

 - First analyst at macroeconomic and geopolitical advisory firm Greenmantle.

-- Young Scholar at the Institute for New Economic Thinking created by George Soros.
+- Young Scholar at the Institute for New Economic Thinking created.

 - Internship at United Nations Office for South-South Cooperation.